sherurox/Predicting-Credit-Card-Defaults-with-Machine-Learning/README.md

 # Models Implemented
 Two machine learning models were used:

-1️⃣ Logistic Regression: A linear classification model effective for binary classification tasks.
+1️⃣ Logistic Regression: A linear classification model effective for binary classification tasks. <br>
-2️⃣ Naïve Bayes Classifier: A probabilistic classifier that assumes independence among features.
+2️⃣ Naïve Bayes Classifier: A probabilistic classifier that assumes independence among features. <br>

 # Conclusion
 This research demonstrates that Logistic Regression is an effective model for predicting credit card defaults.
 The findings emphasize the importance of payment history and credit utilization in risk assessment.
 This work can help financial institutions improve risk management strategies.